Charcoal Grill Vents - How to Use Them ProperlyBlog

 In a windy environment, the flames produced tend to be stronger because more air flows through the vents.

 On the other hand, in a dry environment with few air drafts, the flames produced might be smaller and weaker no matter how you adjust the vents.
-In this case, using a fan to encourage air draft is helpful.
+In this case, using a fan is helpful in producing airflow.

 Grills that have leaks are difficult to regulate the flame quality.
 This is because the leaks act as false vents.